surglogs/with-derived-props/README.md

 ### The problem

-Unfortunately, is not very efficient and might slow down your app significantly.
+Unfortunately, it is not very efficient and might slow down your app significantly.
 The problem is that `mapStateToProps` is called every time redux state changes (even if nothing related to your component really changed).
 Therefore you cannot do anything complex in your `mapStateToProps`.
 In our example, we compute the visible todos everytime the state changes.
 If we have a lot of todos (which is absolutely possible in real app) our app might become very slow because of this.

 Another problem is that every time we compute `getVisibleTodos`, we create a new array and therefore also a new reference.
 Because of that, we cannot effectively use optimizations [pure](https://github.com/acdlite/recompose/blob/master/docs/API.md#pure) or [memo](https://reactjs.org/docs/react-api.html#reactmemo) which are the basic techniques to eliminate wasted renders and speed up your app.